 If the data on your report is accurate (and the debt has been validated), it’s time for the next step, which involves paying the debt.
 But you should know that paying the bill won’t instantly improve your credit.

 This is because, as mentioned above, it will remain on your credit report for seven years.
-I know that’s disappointing to hear, but paying it off could keep you from being sued for nonpayment.
+I know that’s disappointing to hear, but paying off the bill anyway could keep you from getting sued for nonpayment.
 That’s a good reason to wipe out the debt.

 Talk to the collection agency and work out a deal to pay off the bill.
 You can request that the company report the bill as paid.
 That doesn’t raise your score, but it makes you look like a responsible person for clearing up a debt.